Hands-on learning curated by a working professional.Apply Now

 Throughout their apprenticeship, residents will become comfortable applying the principles and practices of software craftsmanship in many different languages, frameworks, and technologies.
 They gain theoretical knowledge through self-study, and learn to apply those technical skills while collaborating with other apprentices on projects.

 Resident apprentices also refine their client service skills by pairing on large-scale client projects.
 They learn to answer the questions a client doesn't ask.

 At the end of a resident apprenticeship, residents demonstrate a portfolio of their work, which is evaluated by a group of software crafters who decide whether or not to offer them a full-time position as a software crafter.

 “I came to 8th Light after earning my CS degree because I was more interested in furthering my knowledge and education, rather than joining a product team and becoming conversant in only the technical aspects.
 I was more interested in holistic growth as a craftsman.”

 Journeyman apprentices have worked as professional software developers for multiple years and are proficient in multiple programming languages.
 Journeymen typically possess the following skills and traits:

 Journeyman apprenticeships are abbreviated but intense periods of learning that allow experienced developers to focus on holistic self-improvement in order to become a multi-disciplined software crafter.

 Journeyman apprentices give and receive honest feedback frequently, and hone their collaboration, client service, and coding skills by pairing on large-scale projects.
 They learn to lead by example, and answer the questions a client doesn't ask.

 At the end of a journeyman apprenticeship, journeymen demonstrate a portfolio of their work, which is evaluated by a group of software crafters who decide whether or not to offer them a full-time position as a software crafter.

 “8th Light takes craftsmanship seriously.
 That makes the work more challenging in some ways but more satisfying in the long run.
 8th Light's emphasis on learning (and teaching) new skills, new languages, and new techniques keeps our work interesting.”

 Minimum weekly time commitment in 8th Light's office

-Want to learn more about what it's like to work at 8th Light?
-Check out our Careers page.
+Visit our Careers page to learn more about what it's like to work at 8th Light.